Osose Oboh

 Did anyone encourage or discourage you from applying to medical school?

-Give yourself time to do problems, aim for at least 8-10 weeks of passages and practices tests.
+Give yourself time to do problems, aim for at least eight to 10 weeks of passages and practices tests.
 That is the main thing that can make or break your score.
 The more questions you see, the better you understand what the questions are asking and the better you will do.
 Give yourself your best chance.
-Once you’re done.
-It’s over!
+Once you’re done, it’s over!

 How did you prepare for medical school before your first day?

-I took a European trip with my sister!
-I had already been traveling, shooting different travel groups in the spring, but I wanted to take a trip with my sister before we moved across the country, and visit some new places together.
+I took a trip to Europe with my sister!
+I had already been traveling, photographing different travel groups in the spring, but I wanted to take a trip with my sister before we moved across the country so we could visit some new places together.
 For 10 days, we hopped around Europe.
-We flew into London, flew to Amsterdam, took a train to Paris with a short stop in Brussels to have lunch with a friend, and ended in Barcelona where we enjoyed tapas and sangria for a few days.
+We flew into London, then Amsterdam, took a train to Paris with a short stop in Brussels to have lunch with a friend, and ended in Barcelona where we enjoyed tapas and sangria for a few days.

 Before the first day, I also thought about the things that made me happy and tried to think of ways to incorporate them throughout school to stay true to myself.
 That can look like having a weekly TV night with friends, lots of ice cream and brownies to sit and watch "This Is Us," taking an extra 20 minutes once a week before bed to do a face mask, or taking time to do a favorite hobby.